-One- or two-story single-family homes that allow for:
+One-or two-story single-family homes that allow for:

-- Accessory dwelling units - Detached and rear garages - Allow for and encourage: - Front porches and windows - · Homes fronting open spaces with street access from the rear. - Small commercial buildings on adjacent business parcels, no more than two stories and 20,000 square feet. - Buildings moved to the fronting street and parking behind the building allowed. - Minimum of 50 feet buffers between building and parking areas and adjacent homes.
+- Accessory dwelling units - Detached and rear garages - Allow for and encourage: - Front porches and windows - · Homes fronting open spaces with vehicular access from the rear. - Small commercial buildings on adjacent business parcels, no more than 2 stories and 10,000 square feet. - · Buildings moved to the fronting street and parking behind the building allowed. - Minimum of 50 feet buffers between building and parking areas and adjacent homes.